Release-Candidate/tzolkin-calendar/README.md

     tzolkin-calendar 0.9.3
 ```

-The argument `--help` displays a short usage text, we go through all options in the follwing parts.
+The argument `--help` displays a short usage text, we go through all options in the following parts.

 ```python
 ! python -m tzolkin_calendar --help